Resources » PDF Basics » How to Edit a PDF Online

 PDF.live has a lot of editing tools that you can get creative with.
 Here’s a brief overview of some of the many tools that are at your disposal:

-Add image: In the Edit section, you can add images from your computer anywhere you’d like on your PDF.
+• Add image: In the Popular Editing Tools section, you can add images from your computer anywhere you’d like on your PDF by selecting Insert Image.
 If you have a chart or extra picture you forgot to add to your family vacation collage, this is the perfect tool.

-Highlight: In case you want to draw notice to specific lines of text, in the comment section, you can select Highlight in the section with other text editing options.
+• Highlight: In case you want to draw attention to specific lines of text, in the Annotate section, you can select Highlight in the text options.
 Explore around these features to see which one is best for your specific need.

-Add signature: Although we cover this more in our PDF document signing guide, you can sign a PDF in the Protect tab and selecting PDF Sign.
+• Add signature: Although we cover this more in our PDF document signing guide, you can sign a PDF in the Popular Editing Tools section and selecting Sign.
 From there, you can follow the steps to create and paste your own signature throughout the document.

 Download Your Edited PDF